 Top 5 Best Badminton Rackets for Smash & Control

-Here are top notch rackets that suits players who need Smash, Power & Control.
+Here are top notch rackets that suit players who need Smash, Power & Control.

 The Yonex Nanoray 10 is known for better smash and control.
 The racket offers great power for rapid smashes through the tight tensed string and a medium flex shaft.
 The isometric head construction gives more space for the sweet spot, and the medium flex shaft gives out considerable repulsion to make power shots.